Improving Order Fulfillment: A Guide on Strategies & Technologies

-More advanced picking operations divide their warehouse into zones utilizing a picking strategy (pick and pass, zone picking with consolidation, wave picking) usually with different technologies in each zone (mini-loads, robotic shuttles, vertical buffer modules, vertical lift modules, vertical or horizontal carousels, rack, shelving) to get the productivity and throughput rates they require.
+More advanced picking operations divide their warehouse into zones utilizing a picking strategy (pick and pass, zone picking with consolidation, wave picking) usually with different technologies in each zone (mini-loads, robotic shuttles, Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules, Horizontal Carousel Modules, rack, shelving) to get the productivity and throughput rates they require.
 The most automated operations utilize robots to pick required items.

 Forward pick zones (also called pick faces) are for the fastest moving individual products and might include flow delivery racks or an automated system presenting a storage tote to an associate to pick from.
 When a pick face is depleted of inventory, items are replenished (brought forward) from reserve storage areas elsewhere within the facility.
 This ensures that pickers can continuously select required items without having to leave their assigned zone.